There are many types of Mormons in the world – not just the LDS Church in Utah.

 We believe in being accountable for our decisions and actions.
 This means that we accept responsibility for the consequences of our actions.

 We believe in supporting all types of families, including single-parent and gay relationships.
 We believe in maintaining strong family ties, and in “turning the hearts of parents to their children, and the hearts of children to their parents.”
-We don’t believe in any type of discrimination based on family status, including being gay.
+We don’t believe in any type of discrimination based on family status.

 ROLE OF WOMEN